-We have decided to donate our babies cord blood, what should I do next?
+I have decided to donate my baby's cord blood, what should I do next?

-You can also print and fill out the following forms to be faxed to our office at (315) 492-2681.
+You may also print and fill out the following forms to be faxed to our office at (315) 492-2681.

 Please note: It may take a few moments to load the forms if you are using a slow internet connection.
 If you are unable to view the pdf file, you may need to download Adobe Acrobat for free by clicking on the icon below.

 The use of cord blood is in high demand due to the great potential that stem cells have for treating many life-threatening diseases.
-Choosing to donate your cord blood with Upstate Cord Blood Bank will have such a significant impact and will not change your birth-plan in any way!
+Choosing to donate your cord blood with Upstate Cord Blood Bank provides a source of stem cells for those patients who are unable to find a bone marrow or adult donor match.
+It is free to donate and will not change your birth-plan in any way!

 Ready to donate your cord blood or have questions?
 Please contact Upstate Cord Blood Bank for more information on how to get started at (315) 492-2600.